 - Self Healing by Creative Software Studio – ‘Healing with Prayers’ is my nightly bedtime jam ;), relaxed and fast asleep

 - Prana Breath (Pranayama) by Oleksandr Albul – Many meditation breathing techniques to help destress

-- Relax Meditation: Sleep Sounds by Ipnos Software -Pretty self explanatory.
+- Relax Meditation: Sleep Sounds by Ipnos Software -Pretty self-explanatory.
 Many sounds to choose from.
-My favorites are water stream, storm waves and old bell.
+My favorites are water stream, storm waves, and old bell.

 Another moment when you feel the most amount of accomplishment is right after a workout.
-The happy endorphins are released and you gain that extra boost of energy afterwards.
+The happy endorphins are released and you gain that extra boost of energy afterward.
 We all know numerous benefits that exercise can do for you mentally, physically and emotionally.
 Its all around just a good thing to be doing daily.

-Every time I finish a workout I feel hyped up and ready to tackle the next item on my to do list.
+Every time I finish a workout I feel hyped up and ready to tackle the next item on my to-do list.
 Get your butt off of that seat and get your circulation going.
 Your mind knows how toxic your body is and so its time you rid yourself of it.
-Go to the gym, take up a bootcamp or yoga class, start a 30 day challenge, or just simply get up and walk around for at least 20 minutes a day.
+Go to the gym, take up a boot camp or yoga class, start a 30-day challenge, or just simply get up and walk around for at least 20 minutes a day.

 Tools to use: